Atanii/Pixellation-Pixel-Art-Editor/README.md

 - [x] Exporting frames to spritesheet
 - [x] Updated project structure for saves
 - [x] Same color paint bucket tool.
+- [x] HSL settings for colorpicker.
+- [x] Different thickness settings for tools.
+- [x] Undo-Redo for frames (not all operations are supported).

 ### Milestone 8 - Release